 Defer a car payment

-Also called a car payment extension, a car payment deferral is when a lender allows you to push payments back until a later date.
-Note that you’re not actually skipping payments when you defer — you will still have to make those payments, just at a later date, and interest will continue to accrue.
-Deferring a car payment will not affect your credit score although it will be noted in your credit history, according to Experian.
+Also called a car payment extension, a deferral is when you push payments back until a later date.
+You are not skipping payments — you will make them, just at a later date, with interest.
+According to Experian, one of the three main credit bureaus, doing this will not affect your credit score, although it will be noted in your credit history.

 Change your car payment due date